 To apply, you should first begin by looking into NYU Stern carefully and in-depth.
 You may note, for example, that NYU places importance on student EQ (the emotional quotient).
 Also note that NYU offers four MBA programs with one application common to all of them – meaning you can apply to all four at once – though it’s best to only apply to those that best match your goals.
 For foreign applicants, it’s also important to note that a part-time MBA program cannot justify a visa.

 For help with your application to NYU Stern, feel free to contact us.

 - What are your short-term career goals?

 Whenever explaining your short-term objectives, consider both attractiveness and realizability.
-NYU will be looking for how your previous experiences and your future education will aid you in succeeding your professional aims upon graduating.
+NYU will be looking for how your previous experiences and your future education will aid you in succeeding in your professional aims upon graduating.
 What NYU wants is to see that you understand how to capitalize on your past work, current skill-set, and future education in a logical short-term way.
 Ideally, you can explain how NYU’s MBA will support these goals.
-For this, try to identify the skills and tools that you need to improve in order to acheive your objectives, and dig into Stern’s course offering, teaching staff, program structure, etc, to show how specific NYU aspects meet your needs.
+For this, try to identify the skills and tools that you need to improve in order to achieve your objectives, and dig into Stern’s course offering, teaching staff, program structure, etc, to show how specific NYU aspects meet your needs.

 Essay 1: Change: _________ it

 (350 word maximum, double-spaced, 12-point font)

 In today’s global business environment, the only constant is change.
 Using NYU Stern’s brand call to action, we want to know how you view change.
 Change: _____ it.
 Fill in the blank with a word of your choice.
 Why does this word resonate with you?
 How will you embrace your own personal tagline while at Stern?
 Examples: